We will be closed for the 4th Of July weekend. Please see our calendar for more details.

 A. Every time you hand over your credit or debit card to pay, your card number and identity are visible.
 With Apple Pay, instead of using your actual credit or debit card, a unique device account number is assigned, encrypted, and securely stored in the secure element, a dedicated chip in the iPhone, iPad, and Apple Watch.
 These numbers are never stored on Apple’s severs.
 When you make a purchase, the device account number, along with a transaction-specific dynamic security code is used to process your payment.
 Your actual card number is not shared by Apple with the merchants when payment is transmitted.

-A. If your iPhone or iPad or Watch is ever lost or stolen, you can use FIND MY iPhone to quickly put your device in the lost mode.
+A. If your iPhone, iPad or Apple Watch is ever lost or stolen, you can use Find My iPhone to quickly put your device in the lost mode.
 Once the device is in lost mode, it will automatically suspend your Apple Pay feature.
 You will also have the ability to wipe the device completely while you are logged into Find My iPhone.

 A. Apple does not store any information about your payments or the details of your transactions.
-However, you most recent transactions are stored in your Passbook app.
+However, you most recent transactions are stored in your Wallet app.

 A. Google Pay is a safe and convenient way to make purchases in store or online using your android device.
 You can also use your Apple Device, but to make online purchases only.

 A. You can download and use Google Pay on most android devices that work with NFC (near-field communication).
 Please check with your phone manufacturer if your phone is eligible to pay in store.

 A. Please visit Google Play or App Store to download Google Pay.

 A. Your payments are more secure because Google Pay does not send your actual card number with your payment.
 Instead, it keeps your account details safe by sending a virtual account number with each transaction.

 A. If your phone is ever lost or stolen, you can use Android Device Manager to wipe it remotely or change the password from anywhere.